 Where to Look

-VRBO and Airbnb are major rental avenues for both guests and property owners for a good reason: they have the largest exposure by far.
+Vrbo and Airbnb tend to be the major rental avenues for both guests and property owners for a good reason: they have the largest volume by far.
 But there are a few red flags to watch for:

 Few or Old Photos

 This is true of any rental, lease, or B&B anywhere – if the host is asking for a wire transfer to secure the property, it’s likely a phishing scam.
-Look for trusted payment methods like PayPal to secure your rental and avoid those who don’t.
+Look for trusted booking platforms and payment methods like PayPal to secure your rental and avoid those who don’t.

 Read the Reviews – All of Them